modular/stack-pr/README.md

 The first step before creating a stack of PRs is to double-check the changes we’re going to post.

-By default the tool will look at commits in `main..HEAD` range and will create a PR for every commit in that range.
+By default `stack-pr` will look at commits in `main..HEAD` range and will create a PR for every commit in that range.

 For instance, if we have